mdnrita/SHAPE/README.md

 #

 #
 # Credits

 ### *Content*
-Since this is a fictional business idea, some content was taken from the web, mainly from other fitness websites in order for the project to look more credible, not having the purpose of any sort of promotion.
+Since this is a fictional business idea, some content was taken from the web, mainly from other fitness websites in order for the project to look more credible.
 Link references of the content that was used are shown right below:

 - ## Homepage
     - The Benefits of Outoor Workout Section was based on this [article](https://www.primalplay.com/blog/benefits-of-outdoor-exercise).